kamalsacranie/nvim-config/README.md

 # File specific config extras

-In `after/lua/filetyp` we have a list of lua files to configure our filetypes.
+In `after/lua/filetype` we have a list of lua files to configure our filetypes.
 We name them with the **actual file actual file extensions** of our files as opposed to vim's inside ft.
 We can set up the following filetype specific settings from within `<ft>.lua`:

-- `M.ts_config`: the treesitter config
+- `M.ts_config_extend`: extends the `treesitter` config with the documented options
 - `M.clipboard_image`: alters how we create image paths for when we paste images from our clipboard
+- `M.luasnip_config_extend`: extends `luasnip` config with the documented config options
+- `M.neogen_config_extend`: extends `neogen` config with the documented config options

 # Rationale for having a central `mappings` folder in our main `lua` folder